-- Creating two-way communications among affected, other interesting and disadvantaged people Distribute information to Government officials, NGOs, Local Government, and organisations/agencies. - Continuous and regular coordination and follow up with project partners such as IPs, other UN agenices and Clusters to brief on projects. - During the Initial phase Informing the communities on the consultation process (by phone, face to face meetings, group discussion meetings), conduct field survey in coordination with communities - Inform them on the Overall Project Objectives, the sectors of interventions, available budget, methods for selection of intervention, importance of participation of all members including women, IDPs, vulnerable individuals or groups and marginalized groups if any. - Encouraging local communities to share their views and feedback freely on targeted baseline information and build robust relationships with communities. - Recording and documenting any community's responses and concerns during the screening, assessment, management, implementation and monitoring and evaluation consultations. - Encouraging the community to use GM tools such as (mailbox, telephone, emails, and others), including for use on negative impacts and providing training on how to submit confidential complaints. - Raise awareness against COVID-19 and other health risks (such as Cholera) and the preventive measures. - Community Social Agreements that define the roles & responsibilities of the communities towards Health & Safety of the communities. - · Enhance community participatory monitoring - IPs applying different techniques of consultations against discrimination and adapted to local traditions, norms, gender, age, and ethnicity.
+- Creating two-way communications among affected, other interesting and disadvantaged people Distribute information to Government officials, NGOs, Local Government, and organisations/agencies. - Continuous and regular coordination and follow up with project partners such as IPs, other UN agenices and Clusters to brief on projects. - During the Initial phase Informing the communities on the consultation process (by phone, face to face meetings, group discussion meetings), conduct field survey in coordination with communities Inform them on the Overall Project Objectives, the sectors of interventions, available budget, methods for selection of intervention, importance of participation of all members including women, IDPs, vulnerable individuals or groups and marginalized groups if any. - Encouraging local communities to share their views and feedback freely on targeted baseline information and build robust relationships with communities. - Recording and documenting any community's responses and concerns during the screening, assessment, management, implementation and monitoring and evaluation consultations. - Encouraging the community to use GM tools such as (mailbox, telephone, emails, and others), including for use on negative impacts and providing training on how to submit confidential complaints. - Raise awareness against COVID-19 and other health risks (such as Cholera) and the preventive measures. - Community Social Agreements that define the roles & responsibilities of the communities towards Health & Safety of the communities. - Enhance community participatory monitoring - IPs applying different techniques of consultations against discrimination and adapted to local traditions, norms, gender, age, and ethnicity. - As of May 3, 2023, no grievances have been submitted to date xxx

-15. Proposed Strategy for Consultation
+14. Proposed Strategy for Consultation

-Consultations with beneficiaries and stakeholders will occur where community committees are established for targeted areas including representatives of all groups (men, women, IDPs, disadvantaged groups) in the process and then intervention areas/locations prioritized dependent upon the needs and expected benefits for the society.
-In this regard, each sub- project will determine in which general location the stakeholder engagement plan will be rolled-out in.
+Consultations with beneficiaries and stakeholders have occured at some locations like Taiz, Al Mahrah and Hadramout and community committees are established for targeted areas including representatives of all groups (men, women, IDPs, disadvantaged groups) in the process and then intervention areas/locations prioritized dependent upon the needs and expected benefits for the society.
 Continuous monitoring will be undertaken through third party monitoring surveys and GM, in addition to the IPs' staff and community members (through participatory monitoring approach).